Jadamso/Rbooks/docs/03-ROLS.md

 > --- A. Deaton, 2010

-The next example is a familiar one, and the one after is currently being researched.
+The OLS examples are familiar are subject to current research.
 At the end are two simple examples of scientism with the ''latest and greatest'' empirical recipes---we don't have many theoretical results yet but I think you can understand the issue with the numerical example.

+## OLS in the age of big data

+We begin with a motivating empirical example and then an simulation excercise.

-## US Gov't Spending on Science
+### US Gov't Spending on Science

-Lets inspect some data from https://tylervigen.com/spurious-correlations
+Get and inspect some data from https://tylervigen.com/spurious-correlations

 ```r